Where to Eat Kosher Food in London

 Hunan province where Jews had settled from the 10th century after journeying on the Silk Road.
 Bar pork and prawn dishes, the menu is full of Chinese classics like steamed dumplings, crispy aromatic duck, beef in yellow bean sauce and drunken fish.
 It’s pretty pricy for what is essentially a neighbourhood Chinese restaurant, though the food is good, so perhaps it’s one to save as a treat rather than as a regular occurrence.

-Restaurant, Pizzaria, Kosher, Mediterranean, Thai
+Restaurant, Pizzeria, Kosher, Mediterranean, Thai

 If you can’t decide between cuisines, Isola Bella